|What is HIP6?

 Subsequent changes to task budgets are at supervisor’s discretion.

 Actual hours reflect the aggregated time spent on a task and charged in HIP6.
-Time charged in Vantage is not reflected in the HIP6 actual value.
+Time charged in Kinetics is not reflected in the HIP6 actual value.
 The color coded progress bar under actual value provides a graphical representation of the hours charged with respect to the budget.
 A blue bar indicates that the task is currently under budget and expected to complete under budget.
 A yellow bar indicates that the task is currently under budget but expected to complete over budget.
 A red bar indicates that the budget has been exceeded.

 Fields exist for daily time entry for all tasks for a given week.
 As time is entered for each task, a blue box indicates the changed fields, and the weekday total is adjusted accordingly.
 Time for each task may be entered to the nearest tenth of an hour.
 Time for a single task on a single day is limited to 10 hours.